IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ## Overview

 This example shows an example of multiple Xrt Device Service instances and a separate Xrt instance with an OPC-UA server component that communicate via MQTT.
-Note the existance of a `Command` component which is used by the OPC-UA Server to discover the running device services on the instance.
+Note the existance of a `Command` component which is used by the OPC-UA Server component to discover the running device services.

 ## Running the Example